KoenvanMeijeren/eslint-plugin-rules-for-qwik/README.md

 This rule checks for direct imports of SCSS files and suggests using importing the SCSS in global files instead.

+### require-document-head

+This rule requires the document head for all routes.

 ## License

 This project is licensed under the MIT License.